chsafouane/imbalanced_data_methods_test/README.md

 ## Notes

 I've been writing down notes while taking Soledad Galli course.
 The course is easy to follow along.
 What I didn't like about the course is that it feels like someone's throwing a bunch of methods at you but no thorough comparison is made between the methods.
-The author doesn't share her experience with regards to what works or what doesn't work.
+Nonetheless, the author applies different methods to a wide range of datasets but she doesn't share really share her insights.

 The notes are not a real summary of the course, if you don't know the concepts discussed in the course, you'll have a hard time understanding the different methods by simply going through the notes.